 The system begins having trim authority at 10mph and full stabilization benefits begin around 20-25 mph.

 Yes!
 While Seakeeper Ride will not make dangerous seas safe to navigate and operators should still check weather forecasts and use common sense, it can be used in all conditions.

 Yes!
 It’s common to see pitch and roll elimination of 45-70% in all headings and sea conditions.
 It’s not possible to eliminate all boat motion, but 45-70% reductions make an incredible difference in the comfort and safety of the vessel.
 It’ll make you yell “holy sh*t!” when you try it for the first time.
 Trust us.

-Seakeeper Ride is currently available for monohull vessels up to 35 feet in length with single or double outboard, sterndrive, or inboard engine configurations.
+Seakeeper Ride is currently available for fiberglass and aluminum, stepped or non-stepped, monohull vessels up to ~35 feet in length.

-A NMEA-compatible GPS with an ethernet port and a 12V DC power source with the capacity to deliver 10 Amps are required to operate the system.
+A NMEA-compatible MFD with an ethernet port and a 12V DC power source with the capacity to deliver 10 Amps are required to operate the system.

-Seakeeper Ride is compatible with select models from Garmin, Raymarine, Simrad, Navico, Lowrance, B&G, and Furuno.
+Seakeeper Ride is compatible with select models from Garmin, Raymarine, Simrad, Navico, Lowrance, and B&G.

 A relatively flat transom surface is required for mounting Seakeeper Ride’s controllers to each side of the transom.
 Electrical components require a fixed, rigid, vertical surface to mount the software module, preferably inside a console.